Best HTS and HS Classification APIs in 2026: Which One Wins Your Use Case?

 Feature GingerControl Zonos Avalara 3CE Technologies Descartes Tarifflo

-GRI logic-driven questions Yes No No No No No
+GRI 1-6 encoded as deterministic logic Yes No No No No No

 CROSS ruling integration (during classification) Yes No No Partial (database reference) Partial (post-hoc) No

-Multi-format input (PDF, image, spreadsheet) Yes No No No No No
+Multi-format input (PDF, image, spreadsheet) Yes No Partial No No No

-Audit-ready response payload Yes No No Partial Partial No
+Audit-ready reasoning chain in response Yes (GRI rule, Notes, CROSS refs, request ID) No No Partial Partial No

-ECCN classification Yes No No Yes Yes No
+ECCN classification Yes (dedicated ECCN Classifier) No No Yes Yes No

-SDK availability Python, Node.js JavaScript Multiple Java, .NET Multiple REST only
+SDK availability Python, Node.js + raw REST JavaScript Multiple Java, .NET Multiple REST only

 How Much Do HTS Classification APIs Cost?